 Online courses are delivered virtually with some exceptions to assessment components.

 Fully Online (ONLN) courses are delivered fully online including all learning and assessments.

 Online, with on campus assessments and/or final exams (ONCA) courses are delivered mostly online with required on-campus assessments and/or examinations.

 Blended courses combine the best of both worlds of a mix of online and in-person instruction.

 Blended (BLEN) courses are organized with approximately 20-80 percent online instruction and classroom visits are reduced.
 The course instructor will inform you of the mandatory on-campus class schedule and the online component at the beginning of the term.

-A Hyflex course model provides students the opportunity to attend a course in person or attend synchronously online.
-This model is designed to offer students flexibility.
+A Hyflex course model provides students the flexibility to attend a course in person or synchronously online.

 Teaching online is rewarding!
 It allows you to connect with students you wouldn’t have ordinarily had the opportunity to teach.
 While it’s true that you don’t get to know them very well, you do see a huge diversity of thought — some of it quite enriching — in papers and on discussion boards.
 The accessibility of online education is responsible for the vigour that comes with including people who are often marginalized.
 Shift workers, single parents, consumer-survivors, students in rural areas, all of whom would struggle with the expectations of a traditional classroom for various reasons, are provided with an opportunity to participate.
 That alone makes it all worthwhile.